Should you eat bananas for urinary tract infections? The bitter truth!

 Make sure you tell your doctor about any supplements and medical drugs you are taking!

-Bananas are not an appropriate treatment for urinary tract infections.
+Bananas (including banana flower or banana stem juice) are not an appropriate treatment for urinary infection.
 They contain a lot of potassium that can aggravate some symptoms of urinary tract inflammation and extend recovery time.

 Fiber and vitamin C have no benefits in the treatment of urinary tract infections.

-If you have a urinary tract infection, do not eat too many bananas.
+If you have a bladder infection, do not eat too many bananas.

 To be on the safe side, you should never eat more than one or two medium-sized bananas per day.

-Ask your doctor for help if you have a urinary tract infection.
+Ask your doctor for help if you have any issues with bladder health.

 |Written by:||Michal Vilímovský (EN)|